apache/spark/docs/scheduler.rst

 The Airflow scheduler monitors all tasks and all DAGs, and triggers the task instances whose dependencies have been met.
-Behind the scenes, it monitors and stays in sync with a folder for all DAG objects it may contain, and periodically (every minute or so) inspects active tasks to see whether they can be triggered.
+Behind the scenes, it spins up a subprocess, which monitors and stays in sync with a folder for all DAG objects it may contain, and periodically (every minute or so) collects DAG parsing results and inspects active tasks to see whether they can be triggered.

 The Airflow scheduler is designed to run as a persistent service in an